-After Brussels, New York, Iguaçu, Brussels again, and Berlin, the Trustless Computing Association will hold the 6th edition of its Free and Safe in Cyberspace next April 9-10th 2019in in Geneva, Switzerland, in partnership with the Geneva-based Fusion startup accelerator – new home to the association and its spin-off startup TRUSTLESS.AI since October 2018.
+After editions twice in Brussels, and once in New York, Iguaçu and Berlin, we’ll hold our 6th Free and Safe in Cyberspace next April 9-10th 2019 in Geneva, at the Fusion startup accelerator – new home to our Trustless Computing Association and its spin-off startup TRUSTLESS.AI since October 2018.

-eGovernment Systems Vice-President at SICPA, global leader in anti-counterfeit technologies.
+Vice-President of eGovernment Systems at SICPA, global leader in anti-counterfeit technologies.

 Managing Partner at the POINT5 Family Office, NGO advisor.
 Anti-corruption keynote speaker.

 Cybersecurity professional, researcher & evangelist.

 Sr Director of Engineering at Symphony.com, leading messagin and groupware for financial sector.

 Co-Founder of Privacy by Blockchain Design.
 Former Senior Blockchain Architect at IBM Berlin.
 Advisor to TRUSTLESS.AI.
 Privacy researcher.